nxbyte/ARM-LEGv8/README.md

 - Login with a Google or Facebook account to save and run modules and testbenches
 - Testbench + Design: SystemVerilog/Verilog
 - Tools & Simulators: Icarus Verilog 0.9.7

-## Versions

-- [Single-Cycle CPU](/Single-Cycle): This project simulates an ARM LEGv8 single cycle CPU which supports a subset of instructions for the ARM LEGv8 ISA.

-- [Pipelined-Only CPU](/Pipelined-Only): This project simulates an ARM LEGv8 multi-cycle/pipelined CPU which supports a subset of instructions for the ARM LEGv8 ISA.

-- [Pipelined CPU with Hazard Detection and Forwarding Unit](/Pipeline-With-Hazard-And-Forwarding): This project simulates an ARM LEGv8 multi-cycle/pipelined CPU with hazard detection and forwarding capabilities which supports a subset of instructions for the ARM LEGv8 ISA.

 ## License